jianlgler/Statistics/hw_07/README.md

 # Application

 Following the homework 4 application, we compute the distribution of samples of coin tosses but this time with a success probability for each toss of λ/n.
-We also plot a p = SUM(xi) distribution, where $X_i$ are Bernoulli.
+We also plot a p = SUM($X_i$) distribution, where $X_i$ are Bernoulli.

 [^1]: StackExchange, Lebesque Integral Basics: https://math.stackexchange.com/questions/7436/lebesgue-integral-basics
 [^2]: Wikipedia, Lebesgue Integration: https://en.wikipedia.org/wiki/Lebesgue_integration#Intuitive_interpretation